-- Developing a feel for the logic of organic experimental procedures: the logic of glassware design, selecting the optimum equipment for a particular reaction or operation, why particular solvents and reaction conditions are used for a specific transformation - Keeping a laboratory notebook as a record of what is done and when it was completed - Monitoring the process of a reaction - Isolation of products - Using computational approach to understand molecular conformations and electrostatic potential surfaces
+- Developing a feel for the logic of organic experimental procedures: the logic of glassware design, selecting the optimum equipment for a particular reaction or operation, why particular solvents and reaction conditions are used for a specific transformation planning and carrying out a variety of organic reactions, including safety considerations - Keeping a laboratory notebook as a record of what is done and when it was completed - Monitoring the process of a reaction - Isolation and purification of products - Spectroscopic analysis of starting materials and products; deducing structures by interpretation of modern spectroscopic and computational data, and its use to answer the formulated hypothesis - Analysis of experimental data using statistical analysis - The value and limitations of computational methods

 Attendance Policy: All students are expected to attend all laboratories and be fully and actively engaged in lab activities.
 Attendance will be monitored.
 Absences will be excused if due to illness (medical excuse), death of a close family member, religious holiday (please inform instructor), official university activity, cancellation of classes/closure of the University, military duties, pregnancy & related conditions, or participation in legal proceedings.
-Only one laboratory will be excused for the above reasons.
+Only one laboratory will be excused for the above reasons upon receipt of supporting document.